Cherry Oatmeal Muffin

 - Spray muffin pan with non stick spray with flour.

-- Stir oats, flour, baking powder and cinnamon in a large bowl.
+- Stir oats, flour, and cinnamon in a large bowl.

 - In a separate medium bowl, stir buttermilk, egg and applesauce.